 Where can we eat our lunch?

 Due to renovation works, there is currently no indoor lunch area at Edinburgh Castle.
 Lunches can be eaten in the Castle grounds.
+You can ask National War Museum staff to borrow picnic blankets.

 Is there a space to leave our bags and coats?